Hope Summers (character): "Homecoming" and "X-Men: Second Coming"

-In the four-part series A Girl Called Hope, Hope watches over Cable as he sleeps, and she says "I would come back from the dead to kill them", referring to anyone who would harm Cable, with the Phoenix emblem reflecting in Hope's eyes again as she looks in the fire.
-As the short series closes, it is revealed that Hope slaughtered many of the evolved wolves in order to keep Cable safe.
-A promotional image for the event was released depicting two versions of Hope: one angelic, emphasizing her role as a savior; the other as evil and surrounded by the Phoenix Force, depicting her as a destroyer.
+In the four-part series A Girl Called Hope, Hope is shown with the Phoenix emblem reflecting in her eyes, with a promotional image for the event released depicting a version of Hope surrounded by the Phoenix Force.

-During the "X-Men: Second Coming" story arc Hope manifests various X-Men powers such as Armor's psionic armor and Colossus's organic steel and kills Lang and Creed.
+During the "X-Men: Second Coming" story arc, Hope manifests the powers of other X-Men, and kills Stephen Lang and Graydon Creed.
 Nightcrawler saves her from Bastion, dying in the process.
-With the assistance of the X-Men, she eradicates Bastion and shatters the dome surrounding the city.
-At a celebratory bonfire, Emma Frost notices the flames around Hope take the shape of the Phoenix, and triggers a flashback to the Sisterhood storyline where Jean freed her from Lady Mastermind's illusion after giving her the warning to prepare.
-Seized with terror, Emma runs to Cyclops to warn him but before she can, Cyclops tells her that Cerebro has found five new mutants that have appeared around the globe.
+With the assistance of the X-Men, she eradicates Bastion and shatters the dome surrounding San Francisco.
+At a celebratory bonfire, Emma Frost notices the flames around Hope take the shape of the Phoenix, and triggers a flashback to the Sisterhood storyline where Jean warned her to prepare.
+Emma runs to Cyclops but before she can, he tells her that Cerebro has found five new mutants that have appeared around the globe.